 Representation and Connectivity

 While some will see it as a pyrrhic victory and others will accuse the BINGOs57 of neocolonialism, in 2020 as a fitting climax to the United Nations' Decade of Biodiversity the CBD will celebrate the massive gains in the global protected estate since the convention's launch in 1992.
-But as it does so, the challenges of achieving representation and connectivity that the CBD set in the Aichi targets will probably be downplayed.
+But as it does so, two stipulations that the CBD set in the Aichi targets will probably be downplayed.

 The first is the stipulation that protected areas can't just be anywhere — they should be representative of the world's 867 ecoregions.
 In some cases, particularly in hotspots, it is not possible to protect what doesn't exist and in those cases Aichi target 15, as noted above, obliges parties to restore at least 15% of these degraded ecosystems and to ensure protection of at least 10% of each ecoregion.
 In our analysis of how well individual ecoregions within each hotspot are protected, we have used 17% as a target rather than 10%.
 This, we believe, is a more revealing and useful register of the degree to which the protected areas are representative.